John Dixon1

 Henry Dixon was born on 19 November 1794.1 He was the son of John Dixon and Lydia Parker.2 He married Emma Matilda Wilmot, daughter of Reverend Edward Sacheverel Wilmot and Anne Chambers, on 24 December 1822.1 He died on 3 August 1838 at age 43, without issue.1

-Henry Dixon gained the rank of Lieutenant in the service of the 15th Hussars.1 He held the office of Deputy Lieutenant (D.L.).1 He held the office of Justice of the Peace (J.P.).1 He lived at Gledhow Hall, Yorkshire, England.1 He lived at Astle Hall, Cheshire, England.1
+He gained the rank of Lieutenant in the 15th Hussars.1 He held the office of Deputy Lieutenant (D.L.)1 He held the office of Justice of the Peace (J.P.)1 He lived at Gledhow Hall, Yorkshire, EnglandG.1 He lived at Astle Hall, Cheshire, EnglandG.1

 Citations